Information about Ivabradine

-Ivabradine lowers the heart rate which, in turn, reduces the oxygen requirement of the heart.
+Ivabradine is a heart rate lowering medication.
+It works by reducing the heart rate which lowers the oxygen requirement of the heart.
 As a result, the heart works more efficiently.

 Common side effects of ivabradine

-Slow heart rate, Headache, Luminous phenomena (Enhanced brightness)
+Slow heart rate, Headache, Luminous phenomena (Enhanced brightness), High blood pressure

 Available Medicine for Ivabradine

 - ₹153 to ₹168Sun Pharmaceutical Industries Ltd3 variant(s)